What is your most valuable asset?

 Benefits of short-term disability insurance

-STD insurance provides crucial income replacement if you are unable to earn a paycheck temporarily due to illness or injury.
+Short-terms disability insurance provides crucial income replacement if you are unable to earn a paycheck temporarily due to illness or injury.
 If your employer offers a STD plan, you should sign up for it without hesitation because these plans are usually free or subsidized.

 An STD policy can help ease financial strain that comes with an illness, injury, or accident that prevents you from earning an income.
 Ask yourself — would you be able to pay your monthly bills and maintain your current lifestyle if you were unable to work for two, three, or six months?